 Mr. Davis oversaw the day-to-day business of the IHF Headquarters as well as overseeing the affiliate school Hapkido programs across the country.
 He was one of Grand Master Han’s senior students and trusted instructor.
 He has participated in countless demonstrations, has taught seminars across the country, and has also trained members of the LAPD and FBI.
 He was a contributing author and editor of the IHF Student Manual and IHF Hapkido Newsletter.
 He has been an instructor since 1998 and in 2003 was awarded IHF Instructor of the Year.
 During his tenure as an Instructor and Director of Operations, the IHF Headquarters in Santa Monica, California was named “Best Traditional School” by Black Belt magazine in 2006.
 Articles written by Mr. Davis on the philosophy of Hapkido and the martial arts have been published in Black Belt Magazine and TaeKwonDo Times Magazine.

 In 2013, he founded Zen Hapkido in Austin, Texas and started teaching formal classes.
 Adding “Zen” to this specific style of Hapkido was an acknowledgement of Grand Master Han’s influence, the magnanimous martial artist and author of Zen in the Martial Arts Joe Hyams, and Bodhidharma.
 Without the concepts and philosophies of Zen, one could say that the study of martial arts would be incomplete.

 Mr. Davis has managed to keep the integrity of the art intact by adhering to ancient fundamentals and principles that have been passed down from Master to student for generations.
 In 2016, he was inducted into the United States Martial Artist Association Hall of Fame as “Instructor of the Year”.

-Schedule your first class and you'll work one-on-one with an assistant instructor to learn about Hapkido and our program.
+Schedule your first free class and you'll work one-on-one with an assistant instructor to learn about Hapkido and our program.